magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40961-additional-item-cant-be-added-to-cart-when-minimum-qty-of-the-item-already-in-cart.md

 <ins>Steps to reproduce</ins>:

-1. Set a simple product to have the **Minimum Qty Allowed in Shopping Cart** more than one (for example, two).
+1. Set a simple product to have more than one **Minimum Qty Allowed in Shopping Cart** (for example, two).
 1. Open the product on the Storefront and add two of them to the cart.
 1. Stay on the product page and add one more of this product to the cart.